bhavikaradadiya/Plant-Disease-Classification/README.md

-# 🌿 Advanced Image Classification for Automated Plant Disease Diagnosis
+# 🌿 Advanced Image Classification for Automated Plant Disease Diagnosis Using CNN

 This repository contains the implementation of a **Custom Convolutional Neural Network (CNN)** model that classifies plant leaf images into 38 disease or healthy categories using the **PlantVillage dataset**.
 The project is implemented entirely in a single Python file — `plant_disease_detection.py`.